 Pro Tips for Perfect Results

-• Chill your glass beforehand for a colder drink.
+- Chill the glass before serving for a colder and longer-lasting drink.

 How To Make “Paloma?”